 POS system and PMS integration

-A hotel property management system (PMS) helps facilitate all the administrative and management tasks and connects all the processes in one system.
+A hotel property management system (PMS) helps facilitate all the administrative and management tasks and connects all the workflows.
 The core functions of any PMS are handling reservations and processing payments -- and that’s where POS system integration is necessary.

 We’ve already mentioned that your guests can make purchases in several different sales outlets throughout their stay, be it restaurants, bars, spa, travel desk, boutique, or gift shop.
 Once you have integrated your PMS and POS system via APIs, all these ancillary charges can be added to the guest’s bill automatically, avoiding manual errors and discrepancies.